mahdiJ2001/mahdiJ2001/README.md

 ---

 ## About Me
-I am a passionate Software Engineering student with a strong interest in **distributed systems**, **software architecture**, and **building scalable applications**.
-I have gained practical experience through **two internships at fintech companies**, where I worked on developing robust and efficient systems.
+I am a Software Engineering student with a strong interest in **distributed systems**, **software architecture**, and **building scalable applications**.
+I have gained practical experience through **two internships at fintech companies**.
 I enjoy solving complex problems and continuously learning new technologies to improve my skills.

 ---